Code-Vedas/rails_materialized_views/docs/pages/6-validation-benchmarking.md

 ### What the validator does

-- Discovers existing materialized views from `pg_matviews` _(excluding system schemas)_.
+- Discovers existing materialised views from `pg_matviews` _(excluding system schemas)_.
 - Matches them to `MatViews::MatViewDefinition` records (to fetch the baseline SQL).
 - For each definition present as a physical MV: